Free US Shipping / International Flat Rates / Over $85 USD

 The Games They Carried: The History of Soldier Pocket Games

-Everyday, pocket-sized games played an important role in surviving, fighting, and winning war.
-In this post, we explore this history of soldier pocket games -- what they played, and what they looked like -- and how it inspired modern travel game designs.
-We'll also explore how the military went on to use these pocket games as part of the war effort: for spycraft, training, and communications.
+Pocket-sized games played an important role in surviving, fighting, and winning war.
+In this post, we explore this history of soldier pocket games -- what they played, and what they looked like -- and how it inspired our modern travel game designs.

 Historic photo of A group of Canadian soldiers enjoy a game of cards in a shell hole, no date, probably world War I.